openvinotoolkit/open_model_zoo/demos/python_demos/multi_camera_multi_target_tracking/README.md

 ## Quality measuring

-The demo provides tools for measure quality of the multi camera multi person tracker:
+The demo provides tools for measure quality of the multi camera multi target tracker:
 * Evaluation MOT metrics
 * Visualize the demo results from a history file